 Mark 11:20-21...
 And in the morning, as they passed by, they saw the fig tree dried up from the roots.
 And Peter calling to remembrance saith unto him, Master, behold, the fig tree which thou cursedst is withered away

 After Christ realized that Israel "lacked faith" so much that the Kingdom could not be established He wept over Israel.
 He knew their lack of faith.
+He knew their backslidden state.
 He knew their rejection of the Torah.
 He knew their rejection of the Messiah.
-It sorrowed Him in His heart for the Judgement that was to come.
+It sorrowed Christ in His heart for the pronunciation of Judgement that was to come.
 The curse of the fig tree actually pointed to Israel's future destruction of the Temple in 70AD.
 Jesus foretold this destruction.
+Aniel foretold this destruction.
 The curse of the fig tree also pointed to Israel's lack of faith and doubtful rejection of the Messiahship of Christ.

 Matt 21:21...Jesus answered and said unto them, Verily I say unto you, If ye have faith, and doubt not, ye shall not only do this which is done to the fig tree, but also if ye shall say unto this mountain, Be thou removed, and be thou cast into the sea; it shall be done.

 PS...If Israel would not have rejected their own Torah...they would have recogized the Messiahship of Christ.
 The Torah spoke of Christ.
-Unfortunately, Israel followed the teaching of the Talmud more than the Torah which was the first five books of the Bible.
-Jesus himself taught the the Torah.
+Unfortunately, Israel followed the teaching of the Talmud more than the Torah which is the first five books of the Bible.
+Jesus taught the Torah.